 - It ensures that you are not neglecting your kids or your business, ideally creating balance.

-Recognize that business time is just that and you have to delegate time for the business.
+Recognize that business time is just that and you have to delegate time to the business.

 Now that you understand why you should build your schedule when the kids go back to school, let’s discuss what are some of the things you should be scheduling.